-Note: When SSH-connecting to your physical server using a browser other than Internet Explorer, this window does not appear.
+Note: if you establish an SSH connection to the physical server using the a browser other than Internet Explorer, this window does not appear.
 The SSH connection through browsers on the Mozilla engine is provided by the Java technology.

 Click Yes in this window and wait for the ssh terminal window to appear, whereupon you get connected to the physical server and may start sending commands to it via ssh.